octoml/octoai-textgen-cookbook/simple_migration/README.md

 ## Requirements
-We will only use Python and the OpenAI's Python SDK.
+We will be using Python and OpenAI's Python SDK.

 ## Instructions